Heydon/inclusive-design-checklist/README.md

 - [ ] Begin long, multi-section documents with a table of contents
 - [ ] Don't make users perform actions to reveal content unless completely necessary
 - [ ] If content is meant to be hidden, ensure it is properly hidden to all users
+- [ ] Make sure controls within hidden content are not focusable
 - [ ] Use `srcset` to tailor images to devices and reduce bandwidth costs
 - [ ] Do not auto focus form fields, on page load